uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/hpr.rst

    a
-      Buffer holding the updated upper triangularpart of the Hermitian matrix ``A`` if ``upper_lower =upper``, or the updated lower triangular part of theHermitian matrix ``A`` if ``upper_lower =lower``.
+      Buffer holding the updated upper triangular part of the Hermitian matrix ``A`` if ``upper_lower =upper``, or the updated lower triangular part of theHermitian matrix ``A`` if ``upper_lower =lower``.